What are Research Peptides?

 Common Research Peptides Studied in UK Laboratories

-Several peptides are particularly prominent in current research literature:
+Several peptides are particularly prominent in current research literature.

-Retatrutide is a triple receptor agonist targeting GLP-1, GIP and glucagon receptors simultaneously.
-It has attracted significant scientific interest due to its complex mechanism of action and is the subject of ongoing clinical investigation internationally.
+| Retatrutide | Triple receptor agonist targeting GLP-1, GIP and glucagon receptors — subject of ongoing clinical investigation internationally |

-BPC-157 is a 15 amino acid peptide derived from a protein found in gastric juice.
-It has been studied extensively in animal models examining tissue repair and cellular protection mechanisms.
+| BPC-157 | 15 amino acid peptide derived from gastric juice protein — studied extensively in tissue repair and cellular protection models |

-The Legal Status of Research Peptides in the UK
+Legal Status of Research Peptides in the UK

 Research peptides occupy a specific legal position in the United Kingdom.
 They are not licensed medicines and are not regulated by the MHRA as pharmaceutical products when sold strictly for laboratory research purposes.
 However the MHRA does monitor the market and will take action where products are marketed with therapeutic claims or where there is clear evidence of supply for human consumption.

-How to Verify Research Peptide Quality
+UK regulatory framework for research-use-only compoundsHow to Verify Research Peptide Quality

 The most important factor when sourcing research peptides is independent third party verification.
 A reputable supplier will provide a Certificate of Analysis (CoA) for every batch, showing HPLC purity data and mass spectrometry confirmation of identity.